n3s0/n3s0.github.io/content/notes/windows/use-both-ethernet-and-wireless-using-powershell.md

 ---
-title: 'Use Both Ethernet & Wirless Using Windows PowerShell'
+title: 'Edit Interface Metrics Using Windows PowerShell'
 summary: "Changing the interface metric on Windows so you can use wireless and Ethernet."
 date: 2025-09-22T10:08:01+06:00
 lastmod: 2025-09-30